Technical SEO

 • Clickable items are large enough to click.

-The web pages that fit with the mobile screens, properly readable text size, and clickable elements are large enough to click.
+The web pages that fit with the mobile screens, correctly readable text size, and clickable elements are large enough to click.
 The content adjusts according to the screen width.
 So that mobile users can view a page in its initial view.

 Google search console can display a mobile-friendly web page error even if a single line crosses the maximum screen width.
 This happens because the stylesheet CSS or function JavaScript file is not loading as expected.
 There may be a few other reasons; these are:-